brunocodutra/chessboard/CONTRIBUTING.md

 ## Guidelines

-* All code submitted to Chessboard via pull requests is assumed to be [licensed under the GPL-3.0][LICENSE].
+* All contributions to Cinder via pull requests are assumed to be [licensed under the GPL-3.0][LICENSE].
 * Every code change must be covered by unit tests, use [cargo-llvm-cov] to generate the code coverage report:
   + `cargo llvm-cov --all-features --workspace --lcov --output-path lcov.info`
 * Besides `cargo test`, make sure [Clippy] and [rustfmt] checks also pass before submitting a pull request: